Time to read: 5 Minutes

 Increasing Life Expectancy: Advances in medicine and research have significantly helped our healthcare system.
 While this is a positive development, it also means that potentially more people will require some form of long-term care.
 Planning for these possible needs is essential to avoid financial strain in later years.

 Cost of Care: The cost of long-term care services, whether in-home care, assisted living, or nursing home care, can be substantial.
 Without proper planning, these expenses can quickly deplete retirement savings.
-Incorporating long-term care into a financial plan helps protect assets and helps safeguard clients to have the necessary resources to cover these costs.
+Incorporating long-term care into a financial plan helps to preserve assets and helps safeguard clients to have the necessary resources to cover these costs.

 Protecting Loved Ones: Long-term care planning isn’t just about the individual; it’s also about protecting their loved ones.
 Without a plan in place, the burden of care often falls on family members, which can lead to emotional and financial stress.
 By planning ahead, clients can help their loved ones so they are less likely to be faced with difficult decisions and financial hardships.